Nous Sommes En Terrasse

 - To liaise with government regarding legislation that can help café owners survive and thrive in today’s economy

 Featured image top of page: Au Baroudeur, 11th arrondissement.
 A favorite unpretentious local joint where everybody knew your name.
 It did reopen under a new owner, with a new look and new name.
 But it’s geared more for tourists than locals.

 SIGN UP FOR OUR NEWSLETTER and get the latest articles, news, and more.
-(Sign-up in the left-hand menu bar or at the bottom of the page.)
+(Sign-up in the left-hand menu bar on desktop, or at the bottom of the page on mobile.)